rednafi/rednafi.com/content/go/generic_retry_function.md

 Function execution failed: some error
 ```

-This isn't too terrible for a reflection infested code snippet.
+This isn't too terrible for a reflection-infested code snippet.
 However, now that Go has
 generics, I wanted to see if I could leverage that to avoid metaprogramming.
 While
 reflection is powerful, it's quite easy to run buggy code that causes runtime panics.
 Plus,
 the compiler can't do many of the type checks when the underlying code leverages the dynamic
 features.

 Turns out, there's a way to write the same functionality with generics if you don't mind
-trading off some flexibility for shorter and more type safe code.
+trading off some flexibility for shorter and more type-safe code.
 Here's how:

 ```go
 // Define a generic function type that can return an error